 This means they must keep digital records and file VAT Returns through functional compatible software.

 Since April 2022, VAT registered businesses under the threshold have been included – meaning all businesses that are VAT registered need to follow MTD for VAT rules.

 Only those who can successfully argue ‘digital exclusion’ – those that can show they are unable to use apps and accounting software due to factors such as where they are based, religion or disability – are exempt.

-For general partnerships with more than £10,000 in annual turnover, they need to follow the new rules from April 2025.
+Those with more than £30,000 in annual turnover will need to follow the rules from April 2027.

 Companies won’t need to report under MTD for Corporation Tax until at least April 2026.

 HMRC hopes to begin a pilot scheme allowing companies to start filing using MTD for Corporation Tax from April 2024.

 Can I still use bridging software for MTD?

 Yes, you can use bridging software for filing VAT submissions with spreadsheets – with VAT Returns, you are now meant to include digital links with your original records.

 You should also still be able to use spreadsheets with bridging software in MTD for Income Tax.